NateEag/how-i-code/drafts/daily-routine.rst

 * Add new tasks to the shared task list.
 If there are no new tasks for anyone, go meta and consider whether the discussion (a.k.a. "meeting") was a failure and needs to be attempted again.
-In my view, meetings that result in no action items are failures (the whole point of a meeting is to bring multiple minds together to understand a situation or problem better and figure out who should do what about the situation - exception for one-on-ones as those are about relationship maintenance and won't always have concrete actionable outcomes [though if they usually don't that's probably a bad sign]).
+In my view, meetings that result in no action items are failures.
+The point of meetings is to bring multiple minds together to understand a situation or problem better and figure out who should do what about the situation (exception for one-on-ones as those are about relationship maintenance and won't always have concrete actionable outcomes [though if they usually don't that's probably a bad sign]).